-‘Bold and the Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young
+‘Bold And The Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young

 Jacob Young has implied that Karla Mosley may be leaving Bold and the Beautiful.
-On Sunday, August 19, Young re-posted a tweet on his Twitter feed, and added the caption, “This takes the cake…..”
+On Sunday, August 19, Young re-posted a tweet on his Twitter feed and added the caption, “This takes the cake…..”

 “… Do you think Rick should have been there for his baby sisters wedding??
 Perhaps just to say, I love you and congrats?
 What’s your thoughts?… “